The Audit & Supervisory Board Activities

 • Vice President of the Department of Internal Audit attended the Audit & Supervisory Board meetings and the meetings

-to exchange opinions among auditors of the Group, as needed, to share audit findings and the awareness of risks
+to exchange opinions among auditors of the Group, as needed to share audit findings and the awareness of risks

 At any time

-Evaluate the construction and operation status of the internal control system using a checklist Generally valid N/A
+Evaluation of the construction and operation status of the internal control system using a checklist Generally valid N/A

 Proactive